Who is Karel?

 While solving mazes of gradually increasing complexity, students develop strong computational thinking skills and programming logic.
 This is something that they will need for any other programming language they will learn after Karel.
 They also learn how to type programs in a simplified Python language.
 They learn that failing of OK and how to step through their program and find the bug if the program does not work.
 The full Karel Coding course has 175 game levels.
 It is well structured.
 In Sections 1 – 2 students begin with writing simple programs using the elementary commands go, left, right, get and put.
 In Sections 3 – 5 they get used to recognizing repeating patterns and using loops.
 In Sections 6 – 25 students learn conditions, conditional (while) loops, variables, custom commands and functions, Python lists, recursion and more.
 At the end the self-paced course offers a series of programming challenges.

-Visit NCLab’s Free Portal to experiment with building your own mazes and games for Karel.
-In order to save the games and share them online, you will need to create a free user account in NCLab at http://nclab.com.
+Visit NCLab’s Free Apps to experiment with building your own mazes and games for Karel.
+In order to save the games and share them online, you will need to create a free user account in NCLab at nclab.com/sign-up/.

 Additional tutorial videos, textbooks, lesson plans, pacing guides, student journals and examples of real student work are available at the NCLab Resources page.

 All NCLab courses are free for individual professional development of K-12 teachers.
-Visit the Teachers’ page to claim your free individual license or a two-month trial classroom license today!
+Visit the Schools’ page to claim your free individual request or a one-month trial classroom license today!